radianttap/Coordinator/README.md

 You must use direct link through `:git` since CocoaPods central repository contains a framework of the same name.[^1]

-Look into `Example-CocoaPods` folder for an example app using CocoaPods as dependency manager.

 ### Setting up with Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.